 A microphone with a frequency response range between 80 Hz and 15 kHz is a good choice for vocal microphones.
-However, for miking toms and snares, you’d prefer a frequency range of around 50 Hz to 50 Hz.
+However, you’d prefer a frequency range of around 50 Hz to 50 Hz for miking toms and snares.
 A low-end microphone for bass drums would be 40 Hz to 30 Hz.

 With its unique and rugged design, comfortable handle, and good sound quality, the Samson C01 Condenser is a microphone for those on a budget.
-It is very affordable, but there are still a few performance features that you should keep in mind before buying it.
+It is very cheap, but you should know a few things about how well it works before you buy it.

 If you want a reliable and durable mic, the Samson C01 studio Condenser Microphone is an excellent choice for any application.

-Thanks for reading, hope you liked this post and find it helpful.
+Thanks for reading, We hope you liked this post and find it helpful.